 where $P{(\tilde{V}_v)} = |\tilde{V}_v| / |X|$ and $P{(\tilde{C}_k, \tilde{V}_v)} = \frac{1}{N} \sum_{i} c^{(v)}_{ik}$.
 Minimizing $I(C; V)$ encourages the clusters to be \textbf{semantic-invariant}, meaning that the distribution of clustering assignments should be invariant across different views, thereby alleviating the cross-view discrepancy.

-Based on the aforementioned analyses, we recognize $\mathcal{L}_{SIL-v}$ as the key component that directly alleviates the cross-view discrepancy.
-Therefore, we re-write Equation~(\ref{Eq.3.3.2.2}) to explicitly highlight its role in our loss function, aiming to extract consensus semantics shared across views.
+Based on the aforementioned analyses, we argue that $\mathcal{L}_{SIL-v}$ is a key component to directly alleviate the cross-view discrepancy.
+Therefore, we rewrite Equation~(\ref{Eq.3.3.2.2}) to explicitly highlight its role in our loss function, aiming to extract consensus semantics shared across views.
 The revised equation is as follows:

 where $\gamma$ is a hyper-parameter that controls the balance between semantic discrimination and cross-view discrepancy alleviation in the learning process.